Remembering the Sweeper position

-Although the name 'sweeper' is not really used today you would have heard the pharse ' sweep up'.
-This is when a centre-back covers their defensive partner if they are committed or out of position.
-Exactly what the 'sweeper' used to do.
+Although the name 'sweeper' is not really used today you would have heard the phrase ' sweep up'.
+This is when a centre-back covers their defensive partner if they are committed or out of position -exactly what the 'sweeper' used to do.

 MODERN VERSION: Barcelona's Gerard Pique is a top centre-half.
 His style of play though is similar to the sweepers of the past.

 One of the best at doing that now is Gerard Pique of Barcelona.
 He does the defensive work but is cool under pressure with the ball, knows how to pass and even scores the odd goal.

 If you play at the back, yes, defending is important but to play at the highest level technical ball skills are needed too.